 Topic Overview Students will develop their problem solving and reasoning skills in addition to building high-level fluency and understanding of maths contents.
-This program aims at providing Yr9 students with strong mathematical skills to start looking at maths methods contents prior to picking their maths pathway in Yr10.
+This program aims at providing Year 9 students with strong mathematical skills to start looking at Math Methods contents prior to picking their maths pathway for Year 10.
 It is strongly recommended for students who are considering taking Math Methods in VCE.
 Students who are interested in this elective should discuss this with their classroom teacher, to see if this elective is suitable.
-Content/Skills Students will develop their knowledge of Mathematics and their skills, specifically non-routine, problem solving and reasoning questions.
-Topics will generally follow that which are being taught in the regular maths class, but students will be pushed to extend themselves into the higher levels of thinking and skills often required for math methods, meaning it will bridge the gap into higher levels of math for year 10.
-Assessment Throughout the year students will complete a range of assessment pieces including: • Mathematical Projects • Investigations • Exercises
+Content/Skills Students will develop their knowledge of Mathematics and their skills, specifically non- routine, problem solving and reasoning questions.
+Topics will generally follow that which are being taught in the regular maths class, but students will be pushed to extend themselves into the higher levels of thinking and skills often required for math methods.
+It will also explore topics that students may not usually spend much time on and focus on open ended problems and group work.
+Assessment Throughout the year students will complete a range of assessment pieces including: Mathematical Projects Investigations Exercises